MonoGame/MonoGame.Samples/FuelCell/Documentation/6-FuelCell-Ships-passing-in-the-night.md

     boundingSphere.Model = Content.Load<Model>("Models/sphere1uR");
     ```

 Once the model is loaded, you can use it to render the bounding spheres of your game objects.
 The only data you will need to track is the size and position of each object's bounding sphere.
 For FuelCell, there are three types of bounding spheres: `fuel carrier`, `fuel cell`, and `barrier`.
 You can use the bounding sphere model for each type as long as you scale and position the model before rendering it.
 For simplicity's sake, the rendering code for a game object and its bounding sphere are kept together.
 Because the procedure for doing this is the same for both fuel cells and barriers, you will only walk through the fuel cell side of things.
-After that, we'll discuss the barrier implementation at a higher level.
+After that, we will discuss the barrier implementation at a higher level.

 ## Calculating the Boundary of the Fuel Cell Model

 Do you remember the member variable you added previously to the GameObject class, BoundingSphere?
 This is the step that finally makes use of that variable, with the help of a bit of code.
 The first step involves calculating a decent approximation of the bounding sphere of the game object's model.
-We'll use the CreateMerged method.
+We will use the CreateMerged method.
 It's a quick and cheap way to calculate the bounding spheres of simple models.
 We will start with the initial bounding sphere and, for every two spheres encountered in the model, we will merge them.
 This continues until no more bounding spheres are left.

 > [!NOTE]
 > For single mesh models, like those in FuelCell, this approach works perfectly.
 However, the approach begins to lose accuracy when applied to a complex model.
 This is why there are entire shelves of books devoted to solving this problem at your local bookstore.